cerdmann/spring-boot-lab/README.md

       * Skip the *Adding your SSH key to the ssh-agent* part
     * Follow the [Adding a new SSH key to your Github account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
       * In the Title field, enter *Concourse versioning key* so you know the purpose of the key
-    * If necessary, move the keys out of the *lab* application folder.
+    * If necessary, move the keys out of the *lab* application directory.
 We do not want to check those into a repository.
 You should have two keys, a public (\*.pub) and a private key
   * Add a semver resource to your ```pipeline.yml```.
 Update your ```pipeline.yml``` to look like this:

     ```